 If reading this has you worried that you'll spend a bunch of money on a used graphics card only to end up with a non-functional lemon, we've done our job.
 Given what we've seen from cryptomining over the past few years, we'd be hesitant to buy a used card as well.
 But desperate times call for desperate measures, and if your main GPU just went belly up or you're hoping to get into PC gaming for the first time, you might need to consider a used GPU.

-Given the choice between buying a new graphics card for MSRP and saving a bit of money by going with a previous generation card that might perform a bit worse, normally we'd advise PC gamers to suck it up and spend the extra money.
-But in a world where it's still virtually impossible to buy a brand new GPU without paying exorbitant prices, buying used might be your only option for a while longer.
+Given the choice between buying a new graphics card for MSRP and saving a bit of money by going with a previous generation card that might perform a bit worse, we'd almost invariably advise PC gamers to suck it up and spend the extra money on a new card.
+It's simply so much safer and less likely to cause problems.
+But if money is short or you've stumbled on a particularly compelling deal — and if you know how to clean and service a used GPU — there's perhaps worse things you could do than buying a used graphics card.

 MORE: Best Graphics Cards